 Horace Miner’s classic “Body Ritual among the Nacirema” endures as a first-day favorite for Introduction to Anthropology courses on bizarre Nacirema Rituals.
-I am now using the 2012 version re-printed in the 10th edition of Applying Anthropology: An Introductory Reader.
-I’ve updated a Nacirema Rituals PowerPoint based on this reading–please feel free to use, modify, and share.
+For many students it is a first take at What is Anthropology?
+It is also still by far the most downloaded article from the American Anthropological Association–see What is the Deal with the Nacirema?!?
+In previous courses I’ve used the version re-printed in Applying Anthropology and made a Nacirema Rituals PowerPoint based on that version.
+Please feel free to use, modify, and share.
+I now go straight to the original 1956 source, which is now an open access download.

 The presentation preserves the “surprise” of the Nacirema, revealing their identity on slide 5.
 I use this article on the first day of class, giving students 20 minutes to read and report back.
 I always wonder how much I should preserve this surprise.
-It seems especially strange in 2013 as a simple search on Nacirema Rituals reveals a Wikipedia Nacirema that gives it all away.
+It seems especially strange as a simple web-search reveals a Wikipedia Nacirema that gives it all away.
 There are also several videos on YouTube–Who are the Nacirema? seems like one of the better ones, capturing how my classes often proceed.

 With a bit of tweaking, I probably could have preserved the sadistic surprise, but decided to preempt it quickly this year.
 I then emphasize how Miner’s article is in some ways prophetic and has enduring relevance.

-I also incorporate two slides that could critique how Nacirema Rituals are usually introduced.
+I also incorporate two slides that could critique how “Body Ritual among the Nacirema” is usually introduced.
 First, from Renato Rosaldo’s Culture and Truth: The Remaking of Social Analysis:

 In retrospect, one wonders why Miner’s article was taken simply as a good-natured joke rather than as a scathing critique of ethnographic discourse.
 Who could continue to feel comfortable describing other people in terms that sound ludicrous when applied to ourselves?
 (1989:52)